switch120/ps5-ping/README.md

 ## Running
 `node main`

+Application output indicates outcome for each heartbeat, and the app runs in perpetuity until killed with `ctrl+c`

 # Disclaimer
 Use this code as your own discretion.
 It uses public calls to the Target API that are not restricted.